magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Campaign
 --------

-| We did not write the description to this field.
+| Choose the campaign that will execute this poll.